Yoast/developer/docs/customization/yoast-seo/customizing-attachment-parsing.md

 Using this combination of filters allows the system to create indexables for attachments without the need to also enable media archive pages.
 When these filters are first enabled you will have to run the SEO optimisation in the tools page.
 The filters used in this situation are described on [Indexables: Filters](/features/indexables/indexables-filters/)

-### A hugh amount of attachments < 75.000 and the content scanning slows down the performance.
+### A huge amount of attachments > 75.000 and the content scanning slows down the performance.

 If the new content scanning solution or the indexables solution happen to slow down the performance there is also an option to revert back to using a regex.